mangesh36/Alamy/README.md

 10)**ECR**  - AWS elastic container registry

 # Approach
-**Scalability** – Each microservices scale independently.
+- **Scalability**  Each microservices scale independently.
-**Reusability** – Helm charts and CI/CD pipeline are shared across microservices.
+- **Reusability**  Helm charts and CI/CD pipeline are shared across microservices.
-**Flexibility** – Infrastructure changes and microservices update are handle separately.
+- **Flexibility**  Infrastructure changes and microservices updates are handled separately.
-**Maintainability** – You only need to update the ci/cd process in one place, not across 50 different repositories.
+- **Maintainability**  You only need to update the ci/cd process in one place, not across 50 different repositories.

 # Common Infrastructure